 When a regular expression is modified, RayPack validates the new state on the fly.
-The
+The expression validation result is displayed at the right hand side of the status bar displayed below the expression input field:

 - If the expression is valid, the result is labeled VALID and visualized with a checkmark on green background. - If the expression is invalid, the result is labeled INVALID, and visualized with an x on red background.